Steven Spielberg: Video games

-Spielberg has been an avid gamer since 1974; in 2005, Spielberg collaborated with Electronic Arts (EA) on several games including one for the Wii called Boom Blox, and its sequel Boom Blox Bash Party.
-He is also the creator of EA's Medal of Honor series.
-In 1996, Spielberg helped create and design of LucasArts' adventure game The Dig.
+Spielberg has been an avid gamer since 1974.
+Spielberg played many of LucasArts adventure games, including the first Monkey Island games.

+In 1995, Spielberg helped create and design LucasArts' adventure game The Dig.
 He also collaborated with software publishers Knowledge Adventure on the game Steven Spielberg's Director's Chair, which was released in 1996; Spielberg appears in the game to direct the player.